serverless/event-gateway/README.md

 ### Spaces

 One additional concept in the Event Gateway are Spaces.
 Spaces provide isolation between resources.
-Space is a coarse-grained sandbox in which entities can interact freely Functions, and Subscriptions belong to one space.
+Space is a coarse-grained sandbox in which entities (Functions and Subscriptions) can interact freely.
 All actions are possible within a space: publishing, subscribing and invoking.
 All access cross-space is disabled.

 Space is not about access control/authentication/authorization.
 It's only about isolation.
 It doesn't enforce any specific subscription path.